opentargets/genetics-v2d-data/README.md

     - Author
     - Title
     - Journal

 Notes:
-    - There are 18 studies where sample size == 0 because ancestry
+  - There are 18 studies where sample size == 0 because ancestry in API is null.
+Annalisa has recommended these studies be removed, as they are old curations that are not consistent with the rest of the catalog.

-Neale UKB studies:
+###### Neale UKB studies

-  Steps:
+Steps
   - Get and merge self-reported and ICD10 EFO curations
   - Map EFOs to mapped_trait
   - Load Nelae et al manifest
   - Merge EFOs with manifest
   - Extract required columns

 Todo:
-    - Fix field S72	EFO_000855 in EFO curation (short_form not recognised)
+  - Fix field `S72	EFO_000855` in EFO curation (short_form not recognised)

 #### Finemapping table

-Steps:
+Steps
-  - Get from GS
+  - Get from GCS
   - Make study ID
   - Filter to only keep those in 95% credible sets
   - Put into a standard format